ShiminTu/Heat-Island-Explorer-Web/index.md

 Found nothing changed?
 It's so bad but i have to say that's the truth.
 In this project, even though we convert all vacant roads, bare earth and othering paved surfaces in heat islands, the land surface temperature of heat island won't have a visible decrease.
 In a conclusion, it's useless to only change the land cover type in vacant lands.
 In the urban planning, some of paved surfaces which have a function now should be converted to green space.

+## Do rich and white people live in cooler places?

-## Socioeconomic conditions of census tracts in Philadelphia
+### Socioeconomic conditions of census tracts

 Land surface temperature maybe also correlated to socieconomic conditions of census tracts, which introduces a problem about **Environmental justice**.
 Below are multiple maps of Socioeconomic conditions of census tracts.
 Those tracts with abnormal values are removed.